N283T/mmcif-rainbow-vscode/README.md

 ## Future Roadmap

 - [ ] **Massive File Viewer**: We are considering developing a dedicated Custom Document Viewer to handle massive mmCIF files (>50MB) that exceed VS Code's standard text editor limits.
-- [ ] **Enhanced Hover**: Display detailed dictionary definitions/descriptions for each tag, not just the name.

 ## Contributing